oliverstockdale/starter-academic/content/project/entropic-uncertainty-relations/index.md

 At its most fundamental level, entanglement means that a combined description of many subsystems cannot be written as a product of the subsystems.
 This is best demonstrated with an example.

-Consider two spin-$\frac{1}{2}$ particles, where the total spin is zero.
+Consider two spin-$\frac{1}{2}$ particles, such as two electrons, where their total spin is zero.
 That is, if one were to measure the spin of particle A to be spin up, we know the second (without even measuring it) would be in the spin down state.
 The wave function of the combined system would then be

 $$|\psi\rangle_{AB} = \frac{1}{\sqrt{2}}\left\[|\\!\uparrow\rangle_A|\\!\downarrow\rangle_B + |\\!\downarrow\rangle_A|\\!\uparrow\rangle_B\right].$$